AeBiCe/Greeklish/README.md

 # Greeklish
 Renames Greek filenames to "Greeklish".

 There are currently two types of Greeklish, terminal based and a gui.
-For more information about the gui check the [/gui](gui) folder.
+For more information about the graphical version check the [gui](gui) folder.

 ## How to use
 Clone or download repo and run `main.py` for terminal version.
 Alternatively run `Greeklish.exe` for the gui.